-September 18, 2016
+September 18, 2017

+Each year on September 18, National HIV/AIDS and Aging Awareness Day is observed to call attention to the challenges that older Americans face in terms of HIV prevention, testing, care, and treatment.
 Follow the links below to find National HIV/AIDS and Aging Awareness Day resources and information about HIV and aging.